| Title: | Interface to 'LMDB' |

 Value: Invisibly, a logical indicating if the cursor position is valid, but primarily called for side effects

-Move the cursor to the item in the database with key key
+move_toMove the cursor to the item in the database with key key.
+If key does not exist, this will invalidate the cursor position.

 Usage: